 But then it got weirder.

-In 1985, forty-one years after Glenn Miller’s disappearance, a former British airman claimed that as he was crossing the Channel back to England on the day of Miller’s flight he witnessed a small plane crash into the waters.
+In 1985, forty-one years after Glenn Miller’s disappearance, a former British airman made a startling claim.
+He said that as he was crossing the Channel back to England on the day of Miller’s flight, he witnessed a small plane crash into the waters.
 Why he didn’t mention this for four decades is not clear.

-It is now commonly accepted that Glenn Miller and the crewman plunged into the Channel due to dangerous flying conditions or a malfunction of airplane equipment.
+It is now commonly accepted that Glenn Miller and the crewman plunged into the Channel after the plane’s fuel intakes froze.

 But nothing is certain about the vanishing of one of the biggest entertainers of that era.